robphoenix/concurrency-made-easy/README.md

 what to do with the main goroutine Simply run `ListenAndServe` on the main goroutine itself.

-So this is my first suggestion:
+So this is my first recommendation:

 > If your goroutine cannot make progress until it gets the result from another, oftentimes it is simpler to just do the work yourself rather than to delegate